awsdocs/aws-cdk-guide/doc_source/cli.md

 Although the AWS CDK uses credentials from the same sources files as other AWS tools and SDKs, including the [AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html), it may behave slightly differently from these tools\.
 See [Setting credentials](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/setting-credentials.html) for complete details on setting up credentials for the AWS SDK for JavaScript, which the AWS CDK uses under the hood\.

 You may optionally use the `--role-arn` \(or `-r`\) option to specify the ARN of an IAM role that should be used for deployment\.
 This role must be assumable by the AWS account being used\.

+The environment specified in your AWS CDK app using the stack's `env` property is used during synthesis to generate an environment\-specific AWS CloudFormation template\.
+It does not affect deployment\.
+For more information, see [Environments](environments.md)\.

 ## Specifying the app command<a name="cli-app-command"></a>